OpenGP/OpenGP/README.md

 </table>

 ## Changes
-* Release 1.0:
-Release date: February 2014
+- Jan'16: Major refactor for adoption in DGP course OpenGP 1.1
-Initial release of the OpenGP library.
+- Feb'14: Initial release of the OpenGP 1.0 library